 Arts Activities Commissioning

-In order to meet these objectives, we are offering grant funding to arts projects under two schemes:
+In order to achieve this aim, we are offering grant funding to arts projects through two funding stream; Culture on Your Doorstep (COYD) and Next Generation (NG).

 Applying for Arts Activity Commissioning

-To apply for a grant, you will need to carefully read the information in the Arts Commissioning Prospectus and complete the Arts Commissioning application form, proposal and budget.
+To apply for a grant, you will need to carefully read the information in the Arts Activities Commissioning Application Pack and COYD Brief before completing the Arts Activities application form.

-For templates and guidance for the supporting policies and procedures we require, please click here Policies and Procedures.
+For guidance on the supporting policies and procedures we require, please visit our Policies & Procedures page or contact us directly.

 If you are not eligible for our funding, you may want to check our Resources & Funding for Artists and Arts Organisations page to see whether you can apply for any other funding.